 09 of 10

 Straight out of the heart of Maharashtra in Western Indian, Vada Pav has iconic status in India.
-It used to be "poor man's food," but these days even the rich and famous can be spotted eating it at Bombay's (Mumbai) numerous roadside food stalls!
+It was originally a budget-friendly meal favored by mill workers in Central Mumbai.
+Now, it's quite a popular menu item in Bombay's (Mumbai) numerous roadside food stalls!

 Vada pav are potato patties nestled inside a bun and dressed with any variety of chutneys.
 The potato patties actually taste better if you make the batter the night before.
 Just fry up the patties in the morning and pop into the kids' lunchboxes in the morning.

 10 of 10

 Since these take a bit of time to make, it is ideal if you have the batter made ahead -- or better yet, leftover aaloo paratha in the fridge.
 These potato pancakes are delicious when eaten rolled up with a bit of yogurt inside -- a fun, handheld lunch any kid will love.